codepath-ios-team19-2022fall/ios-group-project/README.md

 - **Category:** Organization/Mental Health
 - **Mobile:** This app would primarly be used on mobile but it could be used across different technologies.
 - **Story:** Creates a calendar that can add events and show
-- **Market:** This app could be used by an individual for their day to day lives, or it could be used for companies to create a calendar that can be used for a group of people to track work related events and track employee mood.
+- **Market:** This app could be used by an individual for their day to day lives, what events they have going on, how they are feeling, and overall help keep track of a person's schedule.
 - **Habit:** This app can be used whenever the user feels the need to track events and keep track of their moods.
-- **Scope:** This could be used for individuals wanting to track their personal progress and plan ahead, and it could be used for multiple people in a group who want to syncronize their schedules, i.e. family, or friends.
-Lastly, it could be used in a professional setting to regulate a work space and keep teams working in conjunction in a work place.
+- **Scope:** This could be used for individuals wanting to track their personal progress and plan ahead in terms of their schedule.
+It can also help show trends between moods and their schedule, and it will help a person maintain the progress that they make with tasks and their mood.

 ## Product Spec